Admissions Procedures Preschool and Kindergarten

 Step 3: Admissions Decisions

-Admissions Decisions will be made once visits are completed, on a rolling basis.
-Final admissions decisions will be notified with required reply within 2 weeks.
+Admissions Decisions will be made once visits are completed, on a rolling basis, with required reply within 2 weeks.

 Optional Step 4: Complete Financial Aid Information

 *Any applications received after the deadline will be considered on a rolling basis if space remains in the grade.

 The Cathedral School does not discriminate on the basis of race, color, national and ethnic origin, or sex in the administration of its educational policies, admissions policies, financial aid programs, and other school-administered programs and activities.